peter88213/nvhelp-de/source/nv_aeon2/index.rst

 The names/column labels refer to timelines based on the “yWriter” template.

--  If an Aeon event title occurs more than once, the program aborts with an error message.
+-  If an Aeon event Titel occurs more than once, the program aborts with an error message.
 -  Events assigned to the “Narrative” arc are converted to regular sections.
 -  New sections are put into a new chapter named “New sections”.
 -  All sections are sorted chronologically.
 -  The section status is “Outline”.
--  The event title is used as section title (\*).
+-  The event Titel is used as section Titel (\*).
 -  The start date is used as section date/time, if the start year is 1 or above.
 -  The section duration is calculated, if the start year is 1 or above.